TheanYeeSin/Python-Mental-Health-Chatbot/README.md

 AIM: This is built to educate users with the correct knowledge of mental health and also provide some functions to improve mental health ***(NOT DIAGNOSIS)***.

-It is a full-stack project which involves frontend, backend, and a database.

 <sub>Duration Taken: Roughly 1 and a half months, Final Result: A+</sub>

 ## Languages Used